nandorojo/reanimated-tree-shaking/README.md

 2. `yarn`
 3. `yarn dev` to view the website locally on `localhost:3000`
-4. `yarn analyze` to view the bundle size results (it will open automatically in your browser)
+4. `yarn analyze` to view the bundle size results (it will open automatically in your browser).

    a.
-Be sure to look in the logs at the resulting page sizes:
+Be sure to look in the logs in your terminal to see page sizes too.

+5. Open `lib/react-native-reanimated` and edit the `src` folder to see changes, and keep building.

 ## Question